prianka-mimi/laravel-crud-breeze/README.md

 - Single view page with slug - User | Banner

-- Unable to Edit in RecycleBin - User | Banner
+- Unable to Edit in RecycleBin - User | Banner ( Access Denied Message By Toastr )

 - Assign Role to User | Edit Role User

 - Default User Role Visitor (3) - If Role Not Selected

 - Uses of Middleware for which Role | Roles - can Access what or not

+- Uses of PHP Flasher (Toastr) - Banner | Success Login | Logout

 - Pagination using Bootstrap - User | Banner